dhiman-shivangi/self-oscillations-optomechanics-codes/README.md

-This repository contains a set of Mathematica notebooks that have been used to obtain results for the paper "Self sustained oscillations of a Kerr non-linear optomechanical system".
+This repository contains a set of Mathematica notebooks that have been used to obtain results for the paper "Self-sustained Oscillations of a Non-linear Optomechanical System in the Low Excitation Regime".

 # Reading the notebook
 The codes are written in Mathematica, which are readable using the free Wolfram Player (https://www.wolfram.com/player/).
 The files are provided in pdf format as well to ensure free accessibility.